-View the University’s Academic Requirements for PhD Degrees.
+View the University’s Academic Rules for PhD Programs.

-|EDUC 726||Doctoral Foundations of Teaching and Learning||1|
+|EDUC 9126||Doctoral Foundations of Teaching and Learning||1|

-|One course in Teacher Learning or Teacher Education chosen in consultation with an advisor, such as:|
+|Select one course in Teacher Learning or Teacher Education such as: 1||1|

 |Research on Teacher Education and Learning to Teach|

 |Select one Advanced Research Methods course, such as:||1|

 |Ethnographic Research Methods|

 Chosen in consultation with an advisor.

 Electives may be taken outside of GSE with advisor approval.
 Electives must be 5000 level or above.

 A non-credit bearing Research Apprenticeship Course is required from second semester of first year forward in the Professional Experiences Strand.